Cat and Dog Surgeries We Perform

 A dedicated veterinary technician will be with your pet from start to finish, monitoring their vitals to ensure no changes occur.
 Our monitoring equipment tracks your pet’s heart rate and rhythm, respiratory rate, pulse oximetry, blood pressure, body temperature, blood-oxygen levels and more.

-Dog and Cat Post-Surgical Care
+Cat and Dog Post-Surgical Care in Herndon

 We closely monitor your pet while they wake from anesthesia, and will let you know as soon as they are ready to go home.
 When you arrive to pick them up, our educated staff will go over their post-surgical care in detail so you can be prepared to assist in their recovery process.
 You’ll also receive pain medications to give to your pet and the instructions for doing so.
 As always, if you have any questions while your pet is recovering, don’t hesitate to ask!
 Simply call us at (703) 435-3335.